-- Possession of an MD or DO degree (or United States Medical Licensure equivalent), and completion of an ACGME accredited urology residency or equivalent by the Royal College of Surgeons (“RCS”) in Canada or the Quebec Board of Urology or the certifying Board of Urology in the country where practicing within the geographic boundaries of the AUA.
+- Possession of an MD or DO degree (or United States Medical Licensure equivalent), and completion of an ACGME accredited urology residency or equivalent accreditation organization or the certifying Board of Urology in the country where practicing.

 - Limitation of practice to the specialty of Urology.

-- Certification by the American Board of Urology (“ABU”), the Royal College of Surgeons in Canada or the Quebec Board of Urology or the certifying Board of Urology in the country where practicing within the geographic boundaries of the AUA.
+- Certification by the American Board of Urology (“ABU”), American Osteopathic Board of Surgery (AOBS), or the certifying Board of Urology in the country where practicing.

 Section 7 — Senior Members